THE SETPOINT MEDICAL PLATFORM: ADVANCED, INTEGRATED APPLICATIONS OF BIOELECTRONIC THERAPY

 U.S. PILOT STUDY

-Currently, SetPoint Medical is conducting a pilot study utilizing its proprietary bioelectronic device to treat rheumatoid arthritis in the US.
-SetPoint Medical received an Investigational Device Exemption (IDE) approval from the U.S. Food & Drug Administration (FDA) to initiate a pilot trial in the U.S. for patients with drug refractory rheumatoid arthritis.
+SetPoint Medical has conducted a pilot study utilizing its proprietary bioelectronic device to treat rheumatoid arthritis in the US.
+This Pilot Investigational Device Exemption (IDE) study was conducted with guidance from the U.S. Food & Drug Administration (FDA) to evaluate the MicroRegulator device in patients with drug refractory rheumatoid arthritis.

 Dr. Burrill B. Crohn first described this eponymous disease in 1932, as part of a group of conditions known as inflammatory bowel diseases (IBD) that causes chronic inflammation of the gastrointestinal tract.
 Crohn’s disease may affect as many as 780,000 Americans.